 - Visa application fees (if a visa is required for entrance to your program country, The Experiment will assist you with the visa application process).

-The Leader Training Week is held on the World Learning campus in Brattleboro, Vermont.
-We provide Leaders with lodging and meals.
+Staff Training is held on the World Learning campus in Brattleboro, Vermont.
+We provide leaders with lodging and meals.
 During Staff Training, leaders stay in the shared dormitories on the World Learning campus and should expect to share a room with at least one other leader.

 During their Experiment program, leaders should expect to stay in the same lodging as the group, and this varies based on program.
-You could find yourself in a tent, a hostel, a dorm, a hotel, a yurt, etc. Generally, each Leader is assigned a host family during the homestay portion of the program, leaders stay with host families (either individually or as a co-leader pair), and should expect to balance leader responsibilities with the host family experience.
+You could find yourself in a tent, a hostel, a dorm, a hotel, a yurt, etc., and will likely share a room with your co-leader.
+During the homestay portion of the program, leaders stay with host families (either individually or as a co-leader pair), and should expect to balance leader responsibilities with the host family experience.

 Can I stay in-country after the program?

 The program officially ends upon the group’s return to the United States.
 The group is doing lots of reentry processing and program wrap-up and is cherishing those last bonding experiences in the final hours of the program, even continuing through the flight back home — so it’s a very important time!
-Thus, we require all new Leaders to accompany their group back to the United States.
-Return Leaders do have the option of staying in-country after the program, and The Experiment team will share more information with return Leaders about this benefit as they are hired.
+Thus, we require all new leaders to accompany their group back to the United States.
+Return leaders may have the option of staying in-country after the program, and The Experiment team will share more information with return leaders about this benefit as they are hired.